Link-dev/Link-dev.github.io/index.md

 - **Satellite image processing:** data fusion, land cover/use mapping

 ## News
+- **[Oct.
+2024]** Our paper about climate impacts on crop rotation is published in Global Change Biology.
 - **[Aug.
 2024]** Our paper about sub-national scale olive mapping is published in ISPRS Journal of Photogrammetry and Remote Sensing.
 - **[Feb.
 2024]** Our paper about climate warming impacts on cattle meat yields is published in Communications Earth & Environment.
-- **[Dec.
-2023]** Our paper about KGML-DA for agroecosystem prediction is published in Remote Sensing of Environment.
-- **[Dec.
-2023]** Our paper about transfer learning for LAI mapping is published in ISPRS Journal of Photogrammetry and Remote Sensing.

 {% include_relative _includes/publications.md %}